GumusLab/phosnetvis-docs/docs/tutorials/KEA.md

 ***

 ### Step #2
-**Data Format & Parameters:** Before running the analysis, take a look at the required data format and customizable parameters listed on the KEA page.
+**Data Format & Parameters:** Before running the analysis, take a look at the required data format and customizable parameters listed on the fKSEA page.
 If you hover over each parameter, a tooltip will appear that describes its function. **For this tutorial, we won't be changing any of the parameters.**

 ![](../../assets/images/kea-tutorial/kea-step2.gif)